-Today is my stop on the blog tour for ‘Divinity’s Twilight: Rebirth’ by Christopher Russell organised by Storytellers on Tour.
-I hope that you will check out the book and the author, and enjoy the rest of the tour with the schedule in the banner below or (HERE).
+Today is my stop on the blog tour for ‘The Ancestor’ by Lee Matthew Goldberg organised by Damppebbles Blog Tours.
+I hope that you will check out both the author and the book, as well as the rest of the blogs involved in the tour.

 *Disclaimer: ‘I was given a copy this book in exchange for an honest review.’*

 A man wakes up in present-day Alaskan wilderness with no idea who he is, nothing on him save an empty journal with the date 1898 and a mirror.
 He sees another man hunting nearby, astounded that they look exactly alike except for his own beard.
 After following this other man home, he witnesses a wife and child that brings forth a rush of memories of his own wife and child, except he’s certain they do not exist in modern times—but from his life in the late 1800s.

 After recalling his name is Wyatt, he worms his way into his doppelganger Travis Barlow’s life.
 Memories become unearthed the more time he spends, making him believe that he’d been frozen after coming to Alaska during the Gold Rush and that Travis is his great-great grandson.
 Wyatt is certain gold still exists in the area and finding it with Travis will ingratiate himself to the family, especially with Travis’s wife Callie, once Wyatt falls in love.
 This turns into a dangerous obsession affecting the Barlows and everyone in their small town, since Wyatt can’t be tamed until he also discovers the meaning of why he was able to be preserved on ice for over a century.

 A meditation on love lost and unfulfilled dreams, The Ancestor is a thrilling page-turner in present day Alaska and a historical adventure about the perilous Gold Rush expeditions where prospectors left behind their lives for the promise of hope and a better future.